rethinking modern birth part 3: ask questions ... and question the answers

 Weigh your options (every one of us has options--even if they’re extremely limited), and don’t discount your intuition.

-If you feel bulldozed, walked-on, overly apologetic, or afraid of taking up too much of your caregiver’s time when you’re there, you might very well be happier with another caregiver.
+If you feel bulldozed, walked-on, overly apologetic, or afraid of taking up too much of your caregiver’s time when you’re there, you might very well be happier with another caregiver, or choosing to freebirth.
 It’s never too late to switch providers or places of birth.

 If nothing else, you can at least commit to being more outspoken with your care provider regarding your needs and preferences.